YousifEhab/CPP-Mini-Projects/Midterm-Model-Exams/Group-B/Group-B.md

-# 1- Consider the following snippet of the code.
+# 1- Consider the following snippet of the code:
 ```
 switch (x*2){
 default : cout <<” d efault , ” ;